Import orders (Transactions) to Pepperi in order to:

 Settings -> ERP Integration -> Configuration

-The default delimeter is a semi-colon.
-Modify the delimeter to the one used in your CSV file and click Save.
+The default delimiter is a semi-colon.
+Modify the delimiter to the one used in your CSV file and click Save.

 * IF YOU ARE AUTOMATICALLY LOADING YOUR DATA VIA FTP: make sure that changing the delimiter will not interfere with files that are automatically being loaded.
 Confirm this with your system administrator.